Charge radii of $^{11-16}$C, $^{13-17}$N and $^{15-18}$O determined from their charge-changing cross-sections and the mirror-difference charge radii: Summary

 \section{Summary}

-In the present study, we report the charge radii of $^{11-16}$C, $^{13-17}$N, and $^{15-18}$O determined from their experimental CCCSs.
-To deduce the radius from the experimental CCCSs, a correction factor related to the nucleon separation energies has been introduced to the Glauber model calculations.
-The correction factor is found to be almost identical to those found at 900 MeV/nucleon data, indicating the robustness of the correlation.
+In the present study, we reported the charge radii of $^{11-16}$C, $^{13-17}$N, and $^{15-18}$O determined from the relevant CCCSs on a carbon target at around 300 MeV/nucleon.
+For the first time, we have identified a robust correlation of the experimental cross section relative to the models for $p$-shell nuclei at this energy range.
+The correction factor is almost identical to those found at 900 MeV/nucleon data indicating that the reaction energy dependence has been eliminated by taking the ratio of the experimental CCCS to the Glauber model prediction.
+This method opens a new vista of determining nuclear charge radii from the charge-changing reaction studies.
 With the $R_ \text p$ of $^{11}$C, $^{13,16}$N, and $^{15}$O measured for the first time, we show the $R_ \text p$ of oxygen isotopes show a smooth transition over the magic neutron number $N$ = 8 and suggest a local minimum at $N$ = 6 in the nitrogen isotopes.
 The smaller proton radius of $^{11}$C than that of $^{12}$C tends to differ from the predictions of the \textit{ab initio} no-core shell model and the DRHBc theories.
-These new data allow us to deduce the experimental mirror-difference charge radii of $^{11}$B-$^{11}$C, $^{13}$C-$^{13}$N, $^{15}$N-$^{15}$O, $^{17}$N-$^{17}$Ne pairs for the first time.
-Results show that their dependence on the isospin asymmetry is consistent with the \textit{ab initio} theoretical prediction.
-Although present data do not have high statistics, an improved statistic in the CCCS experiment will help to quantify such linearity better.
-Such data will also be valuable to test the treatment of shell effects and pairing correlation in the nuclear theories.